waterbustech/waterbus-server-api/README.md

   <a href="https://github.com/waterbustech/waterbus-server-api/blob/main/LICENSE">License</a>
 </p>

+> [!IMPORTANT]
+> Currently, Waterbus is an early release that is subject to the following limitations: it may have limited support, changes may not be compatible with other pre-general availability versions, and availability may change without notice.

 ## 👋 Introduction

-- 🤙 Waterbus is open source video conferencing multiplatform app built on latest WebRTC SDK.
+- 📺 Waterbus is open source video conferencing multiplatform app built on latest WebRTC SDK.
 This is server api for the application.
 - 🎯 Waterbus aims for scalability and low latency as well as self-hosted and offers many useful features for everyday interviews or meetings.

-## 🚀 Quick run

-### 👇 Requirements
+## 📦 Requirements

 Before getting started, ensure you have the following software installed: